EliziumNet/Loopz/Elizium.Loopz/docs/Write-HostFeItemDecorator.md

 what it does silently and Write-HostFeItemDecorator handles generation of output.
 It invokes the function defined in 'LOOPZ.WH-FOREACH-DECORATOR.FUNCTION-NAME' and generates corresponding output.
-It happens to use the console colouring facility provided by a a dependency Elizium.Krayola to create colourful output in a predefined format via the Krayola Theme.
+It happens to use the console colouring facility provided by a dependency Elizium.Krayola to create colourful output in a predefined format via the Krayola Theme.

 Note, Write-HostFeItemDecorator does not forward additional parameters to the decorated